osrf/gazebo_user_guide/src/started_interfaces_plugin.md

 ### Compiling the Plugin

-Please make sure that gazebo has been properly installed, if not, visit the [[install|install page]].
+Please make sure that Gazebo has been properly installed.
+If not, visit the [install page] (http://gazebosim.org/wiki/Install).

-Create a new directory in your home directory and cd into it, for example
+Create a new directory in your home directory and cd into it, for example:
 ~~~
 mkdir -p ~/gazebo_plugin_tutorial/build
 cd ~/gazebo_plugin_tutorial